Lil: Less is Less When Applying Post-Training Sparse-Attention Algorithms in Long-Decode Stage: Introduction

-This paper identifies and mitigates the Lil problem---the ``elephant in the room'' of sparse attention research---in three steps.
-First, through systematic empirical study, we demonstrate that widely used sparse-attention algorithms consistently increase output length by up to 90\% on reasoning-intensive datasets compared with full attention.
+This paper identifies and mitigates the Lil problem, the ``elephant in the room'' of sparse attention research, in three steps.
+First, through a systematic empirical study, we demonstrate that widely used sparse-attention algorithms consistently increase output length by up to 90\% on reasoning-intensive datasets compared with full attention.
 The outputs exhibit a clear pattern of information loss followed by attempted reconstruction (Section~\ref{sec-study}).
 Second, we further analyze the outputs through the lens of information theory (Section~\ref{sec-theory}).
-We establish a quantitative relationship between the information of a sentence and its compression ratio, and further observe that, under sparse attention, the information of generated sequences does not necessarily increase as generation proceeds.
+We establish a quantitative relationship between the information of a sentence and its compression ratio.
+We further observe that, under sparse attention, the information of generated sequences does not necessarily increase as generation proceeds.
 Third, motivated by these empirical and theoretical findings, we propose \algo, an early-stopping algorithm that halts decoding when the information of the generated sequence ceases to increase (Section~\ref{sec-algo}).
-Such unnecessary continued generation arises in two cases: (i) the model fails to solve the task and generates indefinitely due to lost context, and (ii) the correct answer has already been produced, but the model continues verification and subsequently forgets that the answer has already been generated.

 We implement a unified framework that supports the integration and comparative evaluation of diverse sparse-attention algorithms.
 We also incorporate \algo\ into this framework.
 Our evaluation yields two key findings (Section~\ref{sec-eval}).
 First, on reasoning-intensive benchmarks~\cite{math500, aime, gsm8k}, \algo\ reduces total token wastage by up to 90\% compared to decoding without early stopping, with less than 2\% accuracy drop.
-Second, experiments show that \algo\ can also be applied to general cases of prolonged Chain-of-Thought (CoT) generation even without sparse-attention algorithms\footnote{Prolonged CoT arises from ill reasoning patterns induced by data quality issues, human preference biases for long sentences, or reward hacking, rather than from the information-loss-and-reconstruction characteristic of the Lil problem; despite related, it lies beyond the scope of this work.}.
+Second, experiments show that \algo\ can also be applied to general cases of prolonged Chain-of-Thought (CoT) generation\footnote{Prolonged CoT arises from ill reasoning patterns induced by data quality issues, human preference biases for long sentences, or reward hacking, rather than from the information-loss-and-reconstruction characteristic of the Lil problem.}.